wafflehouz/phoenix-gtfs-validator/README.md

 ## Updating Data

 To use a newer GTFS feed:
-1. Download the latest feed from Valley Metro
+1. Download the latest feed from a transit agency
 2. Replace the `googletransit/` directory
 3. Re-run the scripts